wpswings/woo-refund-and-exchange-lite/readme.txt

 == CONTRIBUTE AND TRANSLATE ==

 Return Refund and Exchange For WooCommerce is translated into multiple languages Chinese, Dutch, Russian, Spanish and many more.
-Help localize Return Refund and Exchange For WooCommerce even further by adding your locale Language.[Click Here](https://translate.wordpress.org/projects/wp-plugins/woo-refund-and-exchange-lite)
+Help localize Return Refund and Exchange For WooCommerce even further by adding your locale Language.
+[Click Here](https://translate.wordpress.org/projects/wp-plugins/woo-refund-and-exchange-lite)

 == Installation ==